FennaKort/verdantia-site/README.txt

 [x] need to fix table styling to conform to design specs [x] fix contact button at bottom of services page
-[x] fix styling of contact page to coordinate with other pages [] adjust body/main margin+padding and child element padding for a more maintainable organization [] rename variables
+[x] fix styling of contact page to coordinate with other pages [] adjust body/main margin+padding and child element padding for a more maintainable organization - may come back to in the future
+[] rename variables - jim says consistent format is best, but he won't mark down for it - may come back to this in the future